Lagomorpha: Birth and early life

 Many lagomorphs breed several times a year and produce large litters.
-This is particularly the case in species that breed in underground, protective environments such as burrows.
-The altricial young of rabbits, called kits, are born naked and helpless after a short gestation period and the mother can become pregnant again almost immediately after giving birth.
+This is particularly the case in species that live in underground, protective environments, such as burrows.
+The young of rabbits and pikas (called kits) are born after a short gestation period and the mother can become pregnant again almost immediately after giving birth.
 The mothers are able to leave these young safely and go off to feed, returning at intervals to feed them with their unusually rich milk.
 In some species, the mother only visits and feeds the litter once a day but the young grow rapidly and are usually weaned within a month.

-Hares live above ground and their litters, containing leverets, are born in "forms" concealed among tussocks and scrub.
-They have a strategy to prevent predators from tracking down their litter by following the adults' scent.
+Hare young are called leverets.
+Adults have a strategy to prevent predators from tracking down their litter by following the adults' scent.
 They approach and depart from the nesting site in a series of immense bounds, sometimes moving at right angles to their previous direction.
-The young are precocial and a small number are born after a longer gestation period, already clad in short fur and able to move around.
+Each litter of hares have a small number of young and are born after a longer gestation period.

 Sociality and safety

 Many species of lagomorphs, particularly the rabbits and the pikas, are gregarious and live in colonies, whereas hares are generally solitary species, although many hares travel and forage in groups of two, three, or four.
-The rabbits and pikas rely on their holes as places of safety when danger threatens, but hares rely on their long legs, great speed and jinking gait to escape from predators.
+Many rabbits and pikas rely on their burrows as places of safety when danger threatens, but hares rely on their long legs, great speed and jinking gait to escape from predators.